turbo399/meshy-dashboard/README.md

 - it’s heavier than venv + systemd
 - build time is slower
 - RAM pressure is higher

-So I’d word it as:
-> “Docker is optional.
-For the lightest install, use venv + systemd.”

 ---

 ### Meshtastic CLI